Classical and quantum chaos in bean- and peanut-shaped billiards: Classical analysis

 Regular orbits on a Poincaré section appear orderly and confined.
 They appear as points or closed curves, indicating periodic or quasi-periodic motion.
-Chaotic trajectories, on the other hand, scatter irregularly and fill the available phase space in a disorder manner.
-The subregions dominated by quasi-periodic orbits are often surrounded by chaotic regions.
-This coexistence creates a complex structure in phase space, where stable, regular areas are interwoven with chaotic zones\cite{Datseris2022}.
+On the other hand, chaotic trajectories scatter irregularly and densely fill the available areas in a disorderly manner.
+Chaotic regions often surround the subregions dominated by quasi-periodic orbits.
+This coexistence creates a complex structure in phase space, where stable, regular regions are interwoven with chaotic zones\cite{Datseris2022}.

-Billiard Map for our chosen billiard boundaries are shown in Fig. (\ref{fig7}) along with a qualitative demonstration of their corresponding billiard flow diagrams.
-In Fig. (\ref{fig7}(a)), for circular billiard the points on the Poincaré section form distinct and repeating patterns, indicating stability and lack of chaos.
-In Fig. (\ref{fig7}(c)), for the oval boundary, the points fall in an organised manner, forming closed loops and smooth curves, indicating periodic or quasi-periodic motion.
-Trajectories through the foci form an ``$\infty$-shaped'' closed curve on $\mathcal{P}$, separating distinct regions of closed and open curves \cite{chernov2006chaotic}.
-All the trajectories tangent to the elliptic caustics form ``horizontal waves'' on the collision space $\mathcal{P}$.
-The inner trajectories form the closed loops inside the $\infty$-shape, while all outer trajectories are responsible for the horizontal waves beyond the $\infty$-shape.

-In contrast, for bean-shaped (Fig. (\ref{fig7}(b)) and peanut shaped (Fig. \ref{fig7}(d)) billiards, the points scatter more randomly and lack a clear repeating pattern, though they coexist with regions where points form closed loops (islands of stabilities).
-Here, the Poincaré section shows both well-organised regions (regular) and disorganised areas (chaotic) and the particle can switch between these regions, depending on its position and velocity.
-Notably, at the edges of these islands of stabilities, fractals structures emerge for both the billiards.
-The fractals in the Poincaré section encapsulate the essence of chaos.

-A particularly intriguing feature observed is that the points in the chaotic sea surrounding the regular islands are not uniformly distributed.
-In the Bean-shaped billiard, points cluster more densely near either side of the boundary (left and right), while in the peanut-shaped billiard, the chaotic sea has alternating zones of high and low density of points forming patch like structure.
-This uneven distribution of points is typical of chaotic systems, where some trajectories are favoured more than others due to the underlying geometry of the boundary.
-The high density regions correspond to areas where there is a temporary confinement or ``trapping'' of the trajectories, whereas the low-density regions might correspond to zones that are dynamically ``repulsive'' or less accessible.